thrzn41/WebexTeamsAPIClient/README.md

 using Thrzn41.WebexTeams.Version1
 ```

-You can also use `Thrzn41.WebexTeams.Version1.Admin` namespace, if needed.
+You can also use the following namespaces, if needed.
+* `Thrzn41.WebexTeams.Version1.GuestIssuer` to use Guest Issuer helper.
+* `Thrzn41.WebexTeams.Version1.OAuth2` to use OAuth2 helper.
+* `Thrzn41.WebexTeams.Version1.Admin` to use Admin APIs.

 ### Create a Webex Teams API Client instance